jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/LVE/Tutorial/tutorialGUILVE.rst

 #.
 Drag and drop a file(s) with a ``.tts`` extension, e.g. the set of ``PI_**k_T-35.tts`` files in the ``data/PI_LINEAR/``
     folder, with molecular weight from "13.5k" to "1131k".
-    See :ref:`LVE: General Description` for a description of the data file organization.
+    See :ref:`LVE_Data_Description` for a description of the data file organization.

     .. image:: images/open_files.png
         :width: 75%